wso2/docs-mi/en/docs/learn/integration-tutorials/service-catalog-tutorial.md

     Let's start the back-end hospital service.

     1. Download the JAR file of the back-end service from [here](https://github.com/wso2-docs/WSO2_EI/blob/master/Back-End-Service/Hospital-Service-JDK11-2.0.0.jar).
-    2. Open a terminal, navigate to the location where you saved the back-end service.
+    2. Open a terminal and navigate to the location of the back-end service
     3. Execute the following command to start the service:

         ```bash